Gold Fingers PCB Circuit Board

 - Function as an audio adapter.

 The functions of gold fingers are multi-purpose.
-With any given computer setup, you will see several peripherals that connect with the computer itself, thanks to PCB gold fingers.
+With any given computer setup, you will see several peripherals connected with the computer itself, thanks to PCB gold fingers.
 Some of the most widespread uses of gold fingers include the following:

 Interconnection points: When a secondary PCB connects to the main motherboard, it is done through one of several female slots, such as a PCI, ISA, or AGP slot.
-Through these slots, the gold fingers conduct signals between a peripheral device or an internal card and the computer itself.
+Through these slots, the gold fingers conduct signals between a peripheral device or an internal card and the computer itself through these slots.

 Special adapters: Gold fingers make it possible to add numerous performance enhancements to a personal computer.
-Through secondary PCBs that slot perpendicular into the motherboard, a network can deliver enhanced graphics and hi-fidelity sound.
+A network can deliver enhanced graphics and hi-fidelity sound through secondary PCBs that slot perpendicular to the motherboard.
 Since these cards are seldom unattached and reattached, the gold fingers generally outlast the card itself.

-External connections: The outer peripherals that have been added to a computer station are connected to the motherboard with PCB gold fingers.
-Devices such as speakers, subwoofers, scanners, printers, and monitors are all plugged into specific slots behind the computer tower.
+External connections: The outer peripherals added to a computer station are connected to the motherboard with PCB gold fingers.
+Devices such as speakers, subwoofers, scanners, printers, and monitors are plugged into specific slots behind the computer tower.
 These slots, in turn, attach to PCBs that connect to the motherboard.

-The flexibility of the PCB system, whereby different slots connect different types of cards, makes it possible to upgrade the same computer periodically over five or ten years.
+The PCB system’s flexibility, whereby different slots connect different types of cards, makes it possible to upgrade the same computer periodically over five or ten years.
 Every time a sound or graphics card is updated, you can remove the pre-existing card from your motherboard and replace it with the new and improved model.
 Through each update, the PCB gold fingers remain the universal connecting contact.

-Beyond the realm of personal computers, PBC gold fingers are also used as connecting contacts in computerized industrial machinery.
-The large arsenals of mechanized equipment that you would see at a pressing plant or automotive factory will include an assortment of internal cards that connect to a primary source of power via gold fingers.
+Beyond the realm of personal computers, PCB gold fingers are also used as connecting contacts in computerized industrial machinery.
+The large arsenals of mechanized equipment you would see at a pressing plant or automotive factory will include an assortment of internal cards connecting to a primary power source via gold fingers.
 Factory robot arms, for example, are powered with gold finger cards that prompt an assortment of movements.

 Surface Treatment of Gold Finger PCB

-- Immersion Gold: the thickness is 1U in general and 3U in maximum.
-Because of its excellent conductivity, flatness, and solderability, it is widely used in high-precision PCB boards designed by key position, binding IC, BGA, etc. For the gold finger PCB with low wear resistance requirements, the whole board immersion gold process can also be selected, and the cost of the immersion gold process is much lower than that of the electronic gold process.
+- Immersion Gold: the thickness is 1U in general and 3U in maximum. its excellent conductivity, flatness, and solderability are widely used in high-precision PCB boards designed by key position, binding IC, BGA, etc. For the gold finger PCB with low wear resistance requirements, the whole board immersion gold process can also be selected, and the cost of the immersion gold process is much lower than that of the electronic gold process.
 The color of the immersion gold process is golden yellow.